Policies and Regulations

 Please review these policies and guidelines carefully; you are expected to be familiar with them.
 Regulations and policies are subject to change.

-Additionally, as a student in the MScPT program, you represent: yourself, the Department of Physical Therapy, the University, and the profession.
-Please study the Department's Code of Conduct to see what is expected of you.
+Additionally, as a student in the MScPT program, you represent yourself, the Department of Physical Therapy, the University and the Profession.
+Please study the Department’s Professionalism Pledge and Code of Conduct (available within the Professionalism Policy) to see what is expected of you.

 University Wide Policies

 The University also has several policies that are approved by its Governing Council which apply to all students.
 The School of Graduate Studies and the Temerty Faculty of Medicine, also have several policies in place that apply to you as an MScPT student.
 The University will assume that you are familiar with these policies.